Zelefant/CPTS421-AI-Tutor/README.md

 2. The AI tutor will introduce itself and display the initial instructions.
 3. Enter a message describing the topic or problem you want help with.
 4. The tutor will respond with one step at a time.
 After completing the step, ask it to continue or ask for clarification.
-5. Request quizzes or practice exams by asking the tutor; it will provide them in JSON format.
+5. Request quizzes or practice exams by asking the tutor; it will provide them in GUI format.
-6. Submit quiz answers in CSV format; the tutor will return a graded JSON answer key.
+6. Submit quiz answers in CSV format; the tutor will return a graded answer key.
 7. The system maintains safeguards to prevent inappropriate content and adheres to the structured step-by-step approach.

 ## Known Problems

-- Tutor requires internet access to use the Gemini API.
-- Using a local LLM is not yet implemented (#5).
 - Role-based access and teacher monitoring are not yet available (#3, #12).
-- quizzes may require manual correction for complex short answers.
+- Quizzes do not display correctly when RAG is in use.
 - All issues are tracked in GitHub, see the Incomplete Issues/User Stories section in the sprint report.

 ## Contributing